Economics / Economics (Econometrics) / Economics (Finance) MSc

 Programme website: Economics / Economics (Econometrics) / Economics (Finance)

-The programmes last one year (or two years if taken part-time) and lead to the award of MSc Economics, MSc Economics (Finance), or MSc Economics (Econometrics).
+The programmes last one year (or two years if taken part-time).
+Each route leads to the award of any of the following:

 The MSc programmes consist of preliminary, core and optional courses, a residential conference and a dissertation.

-We do not offer an online distance learning for our MSc programmes.
+We do not offer an online learning option for our MSc programmes.

 Find out more about compulsory and optional courses